1898 Western University of Pennsylvania football team: Penn State

-at New Castle Terrors
+At New Castle Terrors

 On Thanksgiving Day in New Castle, Pennsylvania, approximately 1,000 fans were entertained by the New Castle Terrors and Western University football game.
 The opposing elevens fiercely contested every play and there were numerous players temporarily knocked out.
 Eight minutes into the game McClintock scored a touchdown for New Castle and the goal kick after was successful.
 The WUP defense managed to secure the ball on the New Castle forty-five yard line.
 The WUP offense advanced the ball deep into New Castle territory.
 After a loss of yards and penalty, the offense was able to score the touchdown.
 The goal kick after was good and the score was tied 6–6 at halftime.

 The second half was a defensive struggle with the ball remaining on the WUP side of the field for most of the half.
 Both defenses played well and neither team was able to score.
 The final result was a 6–6 tie.

 After arriving back in Pittsburgh, the players complained about the rowdy fans and unfair officiating at New Castle.
 The WUP football team never played the Terrors again.

-The WUP lineup for the game against New Castle was Al Marshall (left end), Allen (left tackle), Weber (left guard), James Chessrown (center), Windeknecht (right guard), Glendenning (right tackle), Victor King (right end), Henry Seitz (quarterback), William Mitchell (left halfback), Fred Robinson (right halfback) and B. L. Rosenbloom (fullback).
+The WUP lineup for the game against New Castle was Al Marshall (left end), Allen (left tackle), Weber (left guard), James Chessrown (center), Windeknecht (right guard), Glendenning (right tackle), Victor King (right end), Henry Seitz (quarterback), William Mitchell (left halfback), Fred Robison (right halfback) and B. L. Rosenbloom (fullback).